-CME, ICE Clearinghouses Designated Systemic by U.S. Regulators
+CME, ICE Clearinghouses Designated Systemic by U.S. Panel

-Derivatives clearinghouses owned by CME Group Inc. (CME) and Intercontinental Exchange Inc. have been designated systemically important by U.S. regulators, a step that moves them closer to heightened supervision.
+Derivatives clearinghouses owned by CME Group Inc. (CME) and Intercontinental Exchange Inc. have been designated systemically important by U.S. regulators, moving them closer to heightened supervision under the Dodd-Frank Act.

-ICE Clear Credit, the world’s largest credit-default swap clearinghouse, and CME Inc., the clearinghouse owned by the world’s largest futures exchange, received the designation from the Financial Stability Oversight Council.
+ICE Clear Credit, the world’s largest clearinghouse for credit-default swaps, and CME Inc., a unit of the biggest futures exchange, got designations from the Financial Stability Oversight Council, a panel of regulators created by the 2010 regulatory law.
 The moves were confirmed by Kelly Loeffler, a spokeswoman for Atlanta-based Intercontinental Exchange, and Michael Shore, a spokesman for Chicago-based CME Group.

 The designations were approved this week by FSOC as part of an initial set of so-called financial market utilities that require increased oversight by regulators including the Federal Reserve.
-The designations, which are subject to appeal, may be completed “as early as this summer,” according to the U.S. Treasury Department.
+The designations, subject to appeal, may be completed “as early as this summer,” according to Anthony Coley, a U.S. Treasury Department spokesman.

-The Dodd-Frank Act requires most swaps to be guaranteed by clearinghouses that stand between buyers and sellers to reduce risk in the financial system.
-The systemic designation will be the FSOC’s first delineation of which companies aside from banks would threaten the economy in the event of a failure.
+Dodd-Frank, U.S. lawmakers’ response to the 2008 credit crisis, requires most swaps to be guaranteed by clearinghouses that stand between buyers and sellers to reduce risk in the financial system.
+The systemic designation will be the FSOC’s first delineation of which companies aside from banks would threaten the broader economy if they collapse.

-The Clearing House Payments Company LLC, which operates a cross-border and domestic wire transfer system, also received a letter of designation, according to Erica Hurtt, vice president for communications at The Clearing House.
+The Clearing House Payments Co.
+LLC, which operates a cross-border and domestic wire-transfer system, also received a letter of designation, according to Erica Hurtt, vice president for communications at the Clearing House.
 The Clearing House Interbank Payment System, known as Chips, handles $1.5 trillion of transactions daily, according to its website.

 To contact the editor responsible for this story: Maura Reynolds at email@example.com